 These monkeys are furry and noisy, but very caring for their young.
 They are omnivore foragers, but are also known to eat sheep, goats and small antelopes.
 In Egyptian folklore, Baboons were considered sacred animals.

-This large feline is the fastest animal on land running with a speed up to 120 km/hour in short 500 meter bursts.
+This large feline is the fastest animal on land running with a speed of up to 120 km/hour in short 500 meter bursts.
 It can accelerate from 0 to 100 km/hour in 3 seconds.
 They have non-retractable claws so they can’t climb tall trees.

 While some say this is not the prettiest pig relative out there, we just can’t ignore his resemblance to Pumba (the Lion King character).
-We think it’s quite a character with its huge tusks and care for her non-stop following young.
+We think it’s quite a character with its huge tusks and unwavering care for it’s young.

 With elephants being the largest creatures on land at the moment, it’s no wonder the elephant babies weight 100 kilograms at birth.
 But did you know the gestation period lasts for 22 months?

 With a total body length between 24 and 40 cm, this big eared guy is the smallest fox there is.
-His ears help him detect insects and rodents hiding underground.
+Their ears help them detect insects and rodents hiding underground.

-With it long neck the giraffe can reach the talles and tastiest leaves in the savanna and also engage in “neckings”, a type of male combat in which the neck is used as a weapon.
-Invulnerable to predators as an adult, calf giraffes are hunted by lions, leopard and hyenas.
-Did you know there’s a special hotel in Kenya in which you can feed giraffes from your hotel room window?!
+With it long neck the giraffe can reach the tallest and tastiest leaves in the savanna and also engage in “neckings”, a type of male combat in which the neck is used as a weapon.
+Vulnerable to predators as an adult, calf giraffes are hunted by lions, leopard and hyenas.
+Did you know there’s a special hotel in Kenya where you can feed giraffes from your hotel room window?!

 Hippos are large, mostly herbivorous, semi-aquatic mammals.
 Despite their pig-like appearance their closest relatives are whales, from which they diverged some 55 millions of years ago.

 One of the most abundant antelopes in Africa, the impalas, can grow up to 95 cm tall.
 Only the males have horns, which they use in territorial battles.

 These far away relatives of the wolves are crepuscular, being most active at dawn and dusk.
 They are scavengers and hunters of small animals.
-In oriental mythology jackals are clever sorcerers, while in Egyptian religion it is the God of afterlife.
+In oriental mythology jackals are clever sorcerers, while in Egyptian religion they are Gods of the afterlife.